 This consultation is a chance for us to get to know each other and how I may be able to help.

-All other individual sessions after this last for 50 minutes and cost £35.
+All other individual online and telephone sessions after this last for 45 minutes and cost £30.

 Block booking is also available, please ask for more details.